-The Colorado Steps to Building Evidence model, depicted in the image below, has been adopted by the Governor’s Office of State Planning and Budgeting and the Legislature’s Joint Budget Committee for use when considering budget requests.
+The Colorado Steps to Building Evidence model, depicted in the image below, has been adopted by the Governor’s Office of State Planning and Budgeting for use when considering budget requests.
 This model is essential in describing how the Colorado Lab does business.
 We meet government partners where they are on this continuum and support them in moving to the next level.

 There’s a lot of interest in randomized control trials (RCTs), which are the gold standard for determining the causal impact of a program.
 While RCTs may be appropriate for established programs, new or innovative programs in particular need to establish themselves starting with Step 1 on the Colorado Steps to Building Evidence model.